 Winter is here.
-And as we brace ourselves for the colder months, it’s time we as parents take a different view to winter for our kids.
+As we brace for the colder months, it’s time we as parents take a different view to winter for our kids.
 There are benefits of playing outside in winter for our children’s health and development; however, due to many parents’ fear for their children’s safety and health, many children will find themselves stuck inside in front of a screen for the foreseeable future.
 This year, we need to approach winter with a positive attitude and make sure our children reap the benefits of playing outside in winter!

 - Children get to see the Outdoors through a New Lens